Our website uses cookies for statistical purposes.

 Our team of lawyers in Hong Kong who specialize in immigration matters can help you apply for permanent residency in Hong Kong.
 We help foreign nationals understand the general conditions for application, the laws concerning the right of abode in the Hong Kong Special Administrative Region as well as assist those who are included in the special categories of nationals who can apply (such as former Mainland residents or certain categories of Chinese nationals).

-According to the statistics issued by the Government of Hong Kong, the Census and Statistics Department, the population data (provisional) at the end of 2020 was the following:
+According to the statistics issued by the Government of Hong Kong, the Census and Statistics Department, the provisional data for the mid-year population for 2023 was the following:

-For statistical purposes, mobile residents are those who have stayed in the Special Administrative Region for at least one month and less than three months during the six months before or after the reference-time point for which the data was submitted.
-Usual residents are those who have permanent residency in Hong Kong and spend more time in the city, compared to the mobile category (at least three months during the six months before or three months during the six months after the reference date).
+For statistical purposes, mobile residents are those who have stayed in the Special Administrative Region for at least one month and less than three months during the six months before or after the reference time point for which the data was submitted.
+Usual residents are generally those who have ordinary residency or permanent residency in Hong Kong and spend more time in the city, compared to the mobile category (at least three months during the six months before or three months during the six months after the reference date).

-Contact us for more information about permanent residence and how our team can help you apply if you have been lawfully living in Hong Kong for the minimum number of years.
+Contact our immigration lawyers in Hong Kong for more information about permanent residence and how our team can help you apply if you have been lawfully living in Hong Kong for a minimum number of years.